-Cash provided by operations was \$2.3 billion in 2015 compared to \$2.8 billion in 2014.
-The decrease was driven by higher pension contributions in conjunction with the transfer of the pension benefit obligations to two insurance companies in the second quarter of 2015, the spin-off of the health care business in the fourth quarter of 2014 and increased operating working capital.
-Cash provided by operations of \$2.8 billion in 2014 decreased compared to \$3.0 billion in 2013 due to higher tax payments and transaction costs for the health care spin-off, partially offset by lower payments for restructuring items.
+Cash provided by operations was \$3.2 billion in 2016 compared to \$2.3 billion in 2015.
+The increase was driven by improved working capital and lower pension contributions.
+Cash provided by operations was \$2.8 billion in 2014.
+The decrease in 2015 compared to 2014 was driven by higher pension contributions in 2015, the spin-off of the health care business in the fourth quarter of 2014 and increased operating working capital.